Emerging Study Abroad Destinations for Indian Students in 2026: Beyond USA, UK & Canada

 Final Thoughts

-The era of education abroad being synonymous with the USA or UK is changing.
+The era of education abroad being synonymous with the USA or the UK is changing.
 Indian students are embracing new hubs, offbeat courses, and affordable pathways that also act as springboards to global opportunities.
 This evolution marks not just a trend, but a long-term transformation in how India’s youth views higher education and migration.